-This summer, Maine Maritime Museum will offer seven sessions of our five-day summer camp that will develop your child’s curiosity for natural exploration and all things nautical.
-Campers will explore the ecosystem of Merrymeeting Bay and gain a sense of stewardship for this special place through outdoor adventures, boat cruises, games, science experiments, crafts, and more!
+This summer, Maine Maritime Museum will offer seven sessions of our five-day summer camp that will develop your child’s curiosity for natural exploration and all things maritime.
+Campers will explore the ecosystem of Merrymeeting Bay and gain a sense of stewardship for this special place through outdoor adventures, boat cruises on the Kennebec River, games, science experiments, crafts, and more!
 And returning for the 2022 season, field trips to local nature preserves and state parks!
 Small weekly camper groups, low camper-to-counselor ratios, and experienced educators make for an unforgettable camp experience.
 Camp is outdoors under an open-air tent and all Maine CDC recommendations will be in place.